agrski/agrski.github.io/docs/_drafts/scv2-operator.md

 ## Decoupling from Kubernetes

+* SCv1 had a hard dependency on k8s
 * SCv2 is not k8s-specific as a system
 * Deliberate design choice to allow for flexibility in dev & deployment
   * Easier to spin up locally in Docker Compose for dev purposes